-Creating the Unified Messaging Services Account on Office 365 and Granting Permissions
+Creating the Unified Messaging Services Account on Office 365 and Granting Permissions for Cisco Unity Connection

 Cisco Unity Connection accesses Office 365 mailboxes by using a domain service account called the unified messaging services account.
-After you create the account, you grant it the rights necessary for Unity Connection to perform operations on behalf of the user.
+After you create the account, you grant it the rights necessary for Connection to perform operations on behalf of the user.